 - If you have clay soil, plant your avocado tree on a slight mound.
 Dig a more shallow hole, and amend it with some potting soil or horticultural sand mixed with the native soil to increase drainage.
 Place the tree in the hole, but the root ball should be several inches to 1 to 2 feet above ground level.
 Mound well-draining soil around the exposed root ball and extend it 3 to 5 feet wide around.

-- Do not add NPK fertilizer at the time of planting.
+- Do not add NPK fertilizer when you first plant your avocado tree.
 If anything, water the tree with a fresh aloe vera soil drench or dilute Vitamin B to help reduce transplant shock after planting.
 We add a small amount of compost, mild kelp meal, and basalt rock dust to the planting hole to help compensate for the poor quality of our native soil.

 - Provide a support stake for the first year or two.
 Do not cover the planting area with landscape fabric.
 It will prevent the tree’s shallow roots from growing near the soil surface as they prefer to do.